InstantAIguru Twilio ConversationRelay Architecture Documentation

 - Timeouts: Verify Lambda timeout settings are sufficient (e.g., >30s).

-- Infrastructure: Verify OpenSearch connectivity and AI provider API status/quotas.
+- Infrastructure: Verify vector-search connectivity and AI provider API status/quotas.

 Issue: TTS Error 64111